GorNishanov/try_cast/try_cast_r2.md

     }
 ```

-Our solution is simply to extend our Mandates element to also forbid `std::try_cast` with a template argument of pointer or pointer-to-member type; these are the only two kinds of types where a core-language catch-handler parameter would sometimes bind to a temporary, so these are the only kinds of types we need to forbid.
+Our solution is simply to extend our Mandates element to also forbid `std::exception_ptr_cast` with a template argument of pointer or pointer-to-member type; these are the only two kinds of types where a core-language catch-handler parameter would sometimes bind to a temporary, so these are the only kinds of types we need to forbid.
 Later, we found that [[ScyllaDB](https://github.com/scylladb/scylladb/blob/946d281/utils/exceptions.hh#L128-L151)] had independently implemented the same solution (i.e. explicitly forbid pointer types) in 2022.

 Throwing pointers is rare — probably unheard of in real code.
-This does prevent users from using `std::try_cast<const char*>(p)` to inspect the results of `throw "foo"`, which comes up sometimes in example code; but it shouldn't happen in real code.
+This does prevent users from using `std::exception_ptr_cast<const char*>(p)` to inspect the results of `throw "foo"`, which comes up sometimes in example code; but it shouldn't happen in real code.

 <!--
 ## Discussion